How to Deploy Intelligent Reflecting Surfaces in Wireless Network: BS-side, User-side, or Both Sides?: Introduction

-\item[2)] {\bf Reconfigured channel condition:} One key function of IRS is to bypass environmental obstacles for creating virtual LoS BS-user links via IRS smart reflection.
-To achieve this, IRS can be properly deployed at the user (or BS) side to establish LoS links with its nearby users (or BS) with high probability owing to their short distances. {Besides, the user-side IRS has an additional advantage that, with proper placement, it is more likely to establish a virtual LoS(-dominant) link with the BS;} whereas it is generally difficult for a single BS-side IRS to enjoy LoS links with all users in the network due to their random locations.
-Generally speaking, using BS-side or user-side IRSs alone may not be able to guarantee achieving obstacle-free links between the BS and all users in the network, as shown in Fig.~\ref{Fig:deployment}. \item[3)] {\bf Passive beamforming performance:} The BS-side IRS in general outperforms its user-side counterparts given the same budget on the total number of reflecting elements in terms of the maximum passive beamforming gain achievable for each user. {This is because each user can be served by all reflecting elements at the BS-side IRS, while it obtains a smaller passive beamforming gain from its nearby user-side IRSs only since the signals reflected by other far-apart user-side IRSs are much weaker due to the higher path-loss \cite{qingqing2019towards}.} Moreover, the passive beamforming at the BS-side IRS can be more flexibly adjusted according to all users' channels and different quality-of-service (QoS) requirements as compared to user-side IRSs that can only cater to their locally served users. \item[4)] {{\bf IRS-BS signaling overhead:} The IRS reflection design in general requires information exchange between the IRS controller and its associated BS to tune IRS reflection coefficients.
-As compared to user-side IRSs, the BS-side IRS generally requires lower signaling overhead with the associated BS, thanks to its much shorter distance with the BS and thus higher signaling rate, as well as dispensing with the need of coordination among multiple distributed IRSs.} \end{itemize}
+In the existing works on IRS, it is usually deployed at the side of distributed users in the network to help enhance the communication performance with their aided base stations (BSs), as illustrated in the upper part of Fig.~\ref{Fig:deployment}\cite{dunna2020scattermimo}.
+In practice, this {\it user-side IRS deployment} is preferred at designated locations/places such as hotspot, cell edge, and moving vehicle for enhancing the local coverage.
+It is worth noting that this deployment strategy is fundamentally due to the passive signal reflection of IRS for minimizing its severe product-distance path-loss over the two links with its associated remote BS and local user, respectively.
+Thus, this deployment is drastically different from that for the conventional active relay which can amplify the signal from the source before forwarding it to the destination, and hence is usually placed in the middle of them to achieve the best performance.
+Alternatively, the other IRS deployment strategy that is also able to minimize the product-distance path-loss is the \emph{BS-side IRS deployment}, shown in the middle part of Fig.~\ref{Fig:deployment}.
+Note that this IRS deployment resembles that for the conventional reflect-array in e.g., satellite communications; while they generally differ in distance with the source (far- versus near-field) as well as main function (smart channel reconfiguration versus low-cost beamforming).
+In the following, we compare the user- versus BS-side IRS deployment strategies in terms of their key metrics including network coverage, reconfigured channel condition, passive beamforming performance, and signaling overhead. \begin{itemize} \item[1)] {\bf Network coverage:} As user-side IRSs serve users in their vicinities only, they are unable to assist users at other locations in the network, especially when the user distributions are unknown and random in the network.
+In contrast, the BS-side IRS has the potential to reconfigure channels for all users in the network, thus generally offering a larger network coverage than user-side IRSs.
+This is fundamentally due to the smaller path-loss in the BS-IRS link with the BS-side IRS deployment as well as the squared power scaling order of IRS that leads to a much higher passive beamforming gain at the (centralized) BS-side IRS than multiple smaller-size (distributed) user-side IRSs.
+Moreover, it is worth noting that for IRSs coated on objects such as walls and facades of buildings, they can serve users in \emph{half of the space} only (see Fig.~\ref{Fig:deployment}), for both user-/BS-side IRS deployment strategies. \item[2)] {\bf Reconfigured channel condition:} One key function of IRS is to bypass environmental obstacles for creating virtual LoS BS-user links via IRS smart reflection.
+To achieve this goal, IRS can be properly deployed at the user (or BS) side to establish LoS links with its nearby users (or BS) with high probability owing to their short distances.
+Besides, the user-side IRS has an additional advantage that, with proper placement, it is more likely to establish a virtual LoS(-dominant) link with the BS; whereas it is generally difficult for a single BS-side IRS to enjoy LoS links with all users in the network due to their random locations.
+Generally speaking, BS-side or user-side IRSs alone may not be able to guarantee achieving obstacle-free links between the BS and all users in the network, as shown in Fig.~\ref{Fig:deployment}. \item[3)] {\bf Passive beamforming performance:} The BS-side IRS in general outperforms its user-side counterparts given the same budget on the total number of reflecting elements in terms of the maximum passive beamforming gain achievable for each user. {This is because each user can be served by all reflecting elements at the BS-side IRS, while it obtains a smaller passive beamforming gain from its nearby user-side IRSs only since the signals reflected by other far-apart user-side IRSs are much weaker due to the higher path-loss\cite{qingqing2019towards}.} Moreover, the passive beamforming at the BS-side IRS can be more flexibly adjusted according to all users' channels and different quality-of-service (QoS) requirements as compared to user-side IRSs that can only cater to their locally served users. \item[4)] {{\bf IRS-BS signaling overhead:} The IRS reflection design in general requires information exchange between the IRS controller and its associated BS to tune IRS reflection coefficients.
+As compared to user-side IRSs, the BS-side IRS generally requires lower signaling overhead with the associated BS, thanks to its much shorter distance with the BS and hence higher signaling rate, as well as dispensing with the need of coordination among multiple distributed IRSs.} \end{itemize}